An Open Source Schema Registry with Schema Checks for Federated GraphQL

 It’s really up to you!

-This is probably one of the coolest features of Cosmo: fixing problems with AI.
+This is probably one of the coolest features of Cosmo: proposing AI-assisted fixes for composition problems.

-Thanks to their integration with OpenAI, you can issue a command through their CLI tool that will find composition errors on all subgraphs and it’ll try to fix them automatically.
+Thanks to their integration with OpenAI, you can issue a command through their CLI tool that will analyze the proposed schema in the context of the federated graph, identify composition issues, and propose AI-assisted fixes for you to review.

 The command looks like this:

-in the environment variables of Cosmo’s Control Plane.
+OPENAI_API_KEYin the environment where Cosmo’s Control Plane runs.
 The Control Plane is beyond the scope of this post but you can learn more here .

 With this command, you do both: validation and fixing (if needed), so you have to specify the subgraph you want to work on (it’ll also check the integration with other connected subgraphs) and the new schema you’re proposing.